YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 ### Patterns Training
 The answer to how to _TYONT_ using _Patterns Training_ is unsurprisingly less obvious.
-It's true that we can create flashcards for math riddles in a few cases, or take a Chess board and turn it into a flashcard.
+It's true that we can create flashcards for math riddles in a few cases, or take a Chessboard and turn it into a flashcard.
 That'll be feasible, but not always - life isn't that simple.
 <br/>
 <br/>
 For example, let's return to reading source code.
 Flashcards won't assist programmers here (maybe in learning keyboard-shortcuts for code navigation).
-The path to getting better at such a skill should be to tailor it to your own needs.
+The path to getting better at such skill should be to tailor it to your own needs.
-One idea can be commiting to reading 1000 lines-of-code of a GitHub project on a daily basis.
+One idea can be committing to reading 1000 lines-of-code of a GitHub project on a daily basis.
 That will surely make us somewhat better at reading code.
 <br/>
 <br/>
 But we can _TYONT_ better.
 Let's instead be more specific.
 Say that we want to improve code understanding of a specific domain that interests us.
 We could look for famous GitHub Open-Source projects in that domain.
-It's preferable that code be written a in programming-languages we know.
+It's preferable that code is written using a programming-languages we know.
 Then we can pick one or two projects and start reading them.
 <br/>
 After managing to walk through 1-2 similar projects, the 3rd one will become easier to grasp.
-It's important to see code written byb different great developers.
+It's important to see code written by different great developers.
 Programming is a craft and there's always more than a single valid way to do stuff.
-Code projects associated with the same domain, will usually have some overlap.
+Code projects associated with the same domain will usually have some overlap.
 It could be shared terminology, similar domain abstractions for representing things.
 <br/>
 Sometimes the same problem could be tackled in a completely different ways - this is very educating to see completly other ways